When many think of tax deductions, donations to charities or medical expenses might come to mind.

 Because these credits vary by state, consult a tax professional to determine your best path toward energy efficiency.

-If you make any improvements or repairs to rental properties, they are tax deductible.
+If you make repairs to rental properties, they could be tax-deductible and can help you build wealth.
 The rules around these deductions are much more generous than those for a primary residence.

 Improvements for medical reasons

-If you have to widen doorways to accommodate a wheelchair; install a ramp, lower cabinets, a walk-in tub; or make other medically necessary adjustments for anyone in the household, these can be used as itemized tax deductions.
+If you have to widen doorways to accommodate a wheelchair, install a ramp, lower cabinets, or a walk-in tub, or make other medically necessary adjustments for anyone in the household, these can be used as itemized tax deductions.

 There are specific requirements for how these can be used.
 While you'll probably make these improvements regardless of a tax strategy, it's helpful to talk to a tax professional first.